jmerle/inkdrop-update-checker/README.md

 [![Latest release](https://img.shields.io/github/v/release/jmerle/inkdrop-update-checker)](https://my.inkdrop.app/plugins/update-checker)
 [![License](https://img.shields.io/github/license/jmerle/inkdrop-update-checker)](https://github.com/jmerle/inkdrop-update-checker/blob/master/LICENSE)

+**Since Inkdrop 5.0.0 an update checker is integrated in Inkdrop, so this plugin is no longer required to be notified about plugin updates.**

 ![](./media/notification.png)

 This plugin automatically checks for Inkdrop plugin updates on launch.
 A notification is shown if there are updates available.